Contact@Microchemlab.com | (512) 310-8378

 Training Records for Study Personnel

 Obviously, it's important for the people conducting a study to be educated, trained, and skilled with respect to the study at hand.
 As such, GLPs stipulate extensive training records be kept for all staff involved in GLP studies.
 One very unique aspect of Microchem Laboratory is the skill and expertise of the staff - literally all scientific personnel have college degrees in the biological sciences, typically in microbiology proper.
-In addition, many have years of hands on industry experience.
+In addition, many have years of hands-on industry experience.

 Independent Quality Assurance Audit and Review

-Arguably the most important aspect of a GLP study is the auditing process.
+Another important aspect of a GLP study is the auditing process.
 GLP regulations require an "independent" audit of all studies to ensure study integrity.
 Typically, study auditors are employed by the laboratory, but are removed from participation in the study.
 At Microchem Laboratory, GLP studies are audited at least once during the "critical phase," which means the conduct of the actual study.
 In addition, study reports are audited to ensure that raw data matches that which is reported, calculations are correct, and so on.